mariusGundersen/untab/readme.md

 ## Description

 untab will remove the leading whitespace characters from a template string.
 It will look at the first line and remove as many leading whitespace characters as that line has.
-This preserves the indentation on the following lines.
+This preserves the indentation on the following lines, which is useful when you want to write for example a config file to the filesystem.